Islam in the United States: Organizations

 The Islamic Assembly of North America (IANA) is a leading Muslim organization in the United States.
 According to its website, among the goals of IANA is to "unify and coordinate the efforts of the different dawah oriented organizations in North America and guide or direct the Muslims of this land to adhere to the proper Islamic methodology."
 In order to achieve its goals, IANA uses a number of means and methods including conventions, general meetings, dawah-oriented institutions and academies, etc. IANA folded in the aftermath of the attack of September 11, 2001 and they have reorganized under various banners such as Texas Dawah and the Almaghrib Institute.

 The Muslim Students' Association (MSA) is a group dedicated, by its own description, to Islamic societies on college campuses in Canada and the United States for the good of Muslim students.
 The MSA is involved in providing Muslims on various campuses the opportunity to practice their religion and to ease and facilitate such activities.
 MSA is also involved in social activities, such as fund raisers for the homeless during Ramadan.
 The founders of MSA would later establish the Islamic Society of North America and Islamic Circle of North America.

 The Islamic Information Center (IIC) is a "grass-roots" organization that has been formed for the purpose of informing the public, mainly through the media, about the real image of Islam and Muslims.
 The IIC is run by chairman (Hojatul-Islam) Imam Syed Rafiq Naqvi, various committees, and supported by volunteers.

+The Shia Muslim Foundation (SMF) works to support civic rights of American Shia Muslims, and to advocate on social and political issues.
+SMF is noted for working with both Shia community leaders and Shia Islamic scholars and clergy in accomplishing its work.

 The Ahmadiyya Muslim Community was established in the U.S. in 1921, before the existence of Nation of Islam, according to its members.
-This sect, however, is considered heretical by mainstream Muslims and not considered a part of the Ummah, or worldwide community of Muslims.

-Muslim Congress is another National Muslim Organization.
-It is primarily a Social Welfare organization and runs many social projects, including Food Distribution to the homeless in their "No More Hunger" project and also provides Scholarship.
-It is under the leadership of Islamic Scholars.
+Muslim Congress, a charitable non-profit social welfare organization, aimed at promoting Islamic knowledge, morality, and values amongst Muslims in North America.
+They run social projects like food distribution to the homeless in their "No More Hunger" project.